-CLA is proud to be able to offer over 90 alumni and donor funded scholarships to our students each year.
-In total over $190,000 is awarded out to CLA students.
-Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CLA-wide scholarships offered to students in any field.
+CAHSS is proud to be able to offer over 90 alumni and donor funded scholarships to our students each year.
+In total over $190,000 is awarded out to CAHSS students.
+Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CAHSS-wide scholarships offered to students in any field.

 The Literary Guild - The Literary Guild is a student organization that produces an annual literary magazine called "The Roaring Muse."

-• English faculty have received awards, honors, and grants for teaching, research, and advising from the National Endowment for the Humanities, the University of Minnesota system, the UMD Student Association, the UMD Chancellor's Office, and the College of Liberal Arts.
+• English faculty have received awards, honors, and grants for teaching, research, and advising from the National Endowment for the Humanities, the University of Minnesota system, the UMD Student Association, the UMD Chancellor's Office, and the College of Arts, Humanities, and Social Sciences.

 • October 2016 - Shakespeare's First Folio visited Duluth as the exclusive stop in Minnesota on its national tour.